eCommerce Continues to Grow

 - Thousands of products are delivered directly to customers through eCommerce

 All products ordered online are sent from the distribution center.
-The distribution center sends one to two trucks weekly to each store.
-The retailer has an idea to use its store to fulfill online orders
+The distribution center sends 1-2 trucks weekly to each store.
+The retailer has an idea to use its store to fulfill online orders when possible.

 A Real Simulation Solution

 With data on hand, we built a digital twin of their supply chain network with simulation software to test different “what-if’” scenarios.
 The first step is to create the base case, the virtual reality, where we ensure that costs are close to reality.

 Now the fun begins!
 What if we use one store per province to fulfill online orders?
 What if we use each store as a delivery hub?
 What if we have one hub per province and all the other stores are satellites that can send it to the hub?

 Obviously, many questions arose during the process:

 - What happens if we don’t have the ordered product on-hand in the store?

 - What if the online order took a product that would have been sold in-store?